DrewBradfordXYZ/quickbase-copy/README.md

 </br>

-CSS goes in the head tag
+CSS goes in the head tag.
+Name your code page with a .css extention.

 ```html
 <link